-October 2018 arrestOn 27 October 2018, about 15 officers of the National Security Committee (KNB) with guns burst into the home of Zhuldyzbek Abikenovich Taurbekov (born 20 September 1978) in Almaty's Alatau District.
+October 2018 arrestOn 27 October 2018, about 15 officers of the National Security Committee (NSC) with guns burst into the home of Zhuldyzbek Abikenovich Taurbekov (born 20 September 1978) in Almaty's Alatau District.

-Zhaurgasheva said the KNB officers showed a search warrant, but the family did not examine it because of the shock of the raid.
+Zhaugasheva said the NSC officers showed a search warrant, but the family did not examine it because of the shock of the raid.
 "It was like in a film," she recalled.

-"None of these books or materials was banned and they later returned them," Zhaurgasheva added.
+"None of these books or materials was banned and they later returned them," Zhaugasheva added.